The By-Laws of the Inter-Service Club Council of the City of Fairfax, Virginia

 Article III – Membership and Membership Qualifications

-- If the representative of a member organization does not attend a meeting for 12 consecutive months, the representative’s organization will be contacted by letter to determine whether they are interested in retaining their membership.
-If a reply is not received in 30 days, the member organization will be dropped from the membership with the INTER-SERVICE CLUB COUNCIL.
-This action will be formally confirmed by letter to the respective organization.
+- If the representative of a member organization does not attend an ISCC meeting for eight (8) out of any twelve months, the representative’s organization will be contacted by letter to determine whether the organization is interested in retaining their membership.
+If a reply is not received in 30 days, the member organization will be dropped from the membership with the INTER-SERVICE CLUB COUNCIL This action will be formally confirmed by letter to the respective organization.
 This does not rule out a future membership application and subsequent approval.

 - A quorum to transact all business at any properly called meeting shall consist of one half of the member organizations of the INTER-SERVICE CLUB COUNCIL.